A certificate of character certifies that you are a fit and proper person to be admitted as a barrister and solicitor.

 You may apply to a Law Society branch of your choice.
 You should start the process after you have completed your professionals course, and three months ahead of the date of the proposed admission ceremony.
 If you need to make any disclosures to the Law Society, you should start the process four months ahead of the proposed admission ceremony.
 Refer to Part 8 of the application form to see whether this applies to you.

-An application for a certificate of character must:
+An application for a certificate of character must include:

 The documents listed above must be provided in order to complete the application.
-However all referees, overseas regulatory authorities, the Ministry of Justice etc must provide relevant documents directly to the Society.
+However all referees provide relevant documents directly to the Society.
 Documents (except passport details) must be originals.
 Copies will not be accepted.

 Please note that the application and references will lapse if the process is not complete after 3 months.
 You may be required to refresh your documentation.

 The NZLS fee is $253 (inc. GST).
-You are able to pay by credit card or cheque.
-Cheques should be made out to the New Zealand Law Society.
+You are able to pay by credit card or internet banking.

 When you apply for a certificate of character, the Law Society will advertise your name in media at its discretion.
 Any person wishing to comment on your conduct and fitness may do so directly to the branch within the time specified.